Indestructible Dog Toys: Our 7 Favorite Tough Dog Toys

 If you want something other than another ball check out the rest of the West Paw Zogoflex toy line.
 If your worried your dog is too much of a chewer they offer a free one-time replacement.
 Laika has 3 other toys from this line – the Hurley Bone and the Tux Treat Toy that are in great shape after a lot of use.
 Their Bumi Tug toy is one of our favorite tug toys, but it’s not indestructible like the others.

-4. Jolly Ball – My Dog Loves Chasing These
+4. Jolly Ball – Fun Dog Toy That’s Hard to Puncture

 I was worried that this toy wouldn’t last after she somehow managed to get her teeth into it a few times – but it’s lasted none the less.